apache/apisix/docs/en/latest/plugins/openfunction.md

 The `timeout` attribute sets the time taken by the OpenFunction to execute, and the timeout for the HTTP client in APISIX.
 OpenFunction calls may take time to pull the runtime image and start the container.
 So, if the value is set too small, it may cause a large number of requests to fail.

 :::

-## Enabling the Plugin
+## Prerequisites

 Before configuring the plugin, you need to have OpenFunction running.
+Installation of OpenFunction requires a certain version Kubernetes cluster.
 For details, please refer to [Installation](https://openfunction.dev/docs/getting-started/installation/).
 The example below shows OpenFunction installed in Helm:

 ```shell